Core-to-Core:

 As humans, we encounter challenges in the relational field.

-• We fear our honesty will be met with anger or disappointment
+We fear our honesty will be met with anger, disappointment or rejection

-• We get entangled in webs of projection
+We get entangled in webs of projection and reactivity

 Ultimately, we long for a life that feels more connected